shuzhao-li-lab/metDataModel/README.md

-# metDataModel

-Data models for mass spectrometry based metabolomics.
+# metDataModel, data models for mass spectrometry based metabolomics

-To define a minimal set of data models (concepts), and others can derive from them.
+Our goal is to define a minimal set of data models to promote interoperability in computational metabolomics.

-Python code is used as example, but this should be language neutral.

-Minimal JSON formats should be used for mummichog project.

-YAML should be equivalent to JSON.

-Use Wiki pages for detailed discussions.
+This package will lay out the basic concepts and data structures, then we can import them to other projects, and extend to more specialized classes via inheritance.

+There's been extensive software development in related areas.
+The XCMS ecosystem (https://www.bioconductor.org/packages/release/bioc/html/xcms.html) is a leading example of data preprocessing.
+The modeling of metabolism is exemplified by the Escher project (https://github.com/zakandrewking/escher).
+The advancing of science relies on the close interaction of experimental measurements and theoretical modeling, and the two should feed on each other.
+However, a clear gap exists between the two in metabolomics.
+E.g., the elemental mass table in Escher (retrieved on version 1.7.3) are of average mass, but mass spectrometers measure isotopic mass.
+Many software programs already have excellent data models and data structures.
+But the reuse of data models is much easier to start from basics, hence this project, where complexity is an option.

 ## Core data Structure